ppaksoo-921/Curvature_extract/README.md

 # Files
 The repository contains the following files:
-* "Extract_curvature_Anglegather.py"
+* Extract_curvature_Anglegather.py
-* "Extract_curvature_Anglegather.py"
+* Extract_curvature_Anglegather.py
-* "Various angle gather data files used in our research"
+* Various angle gather data files used in our research

 # Python Libraries
 Our research utilizes various Python libraries that need to be installed: